ChrstphrHll/npc_gen/students/Tyego Sinaht.md

 ---
 ### Description
 - 3rd year Elf Monk in Fiesn
-- curly platinum hair that's hanging down to their back, Pale Blue eyes, and Light skin
+- long straight platinum hair that's messy, Pale Blue eyes, and Light skin
 - Is Friendly and Experimental, and has Power as their ideal

 ### Organizations